dangtuanhuy/assembla-to-jira-migration/README.md

 Check this output file for the epics that resulted in errors, e.g. result `NOK`.
 The `message` field will give you the error that the server returned, so that you can hopefully fix this manually.
 For example, `Issue 'EC-71' is an epic and therefore cannot be associated to another epic` is a common message.

-If errors occur, e.g. `Issue 'EC-71' is an epic and therefore cannot be associated to another epic`, you should run the following recory script which will attempt to fix most of the problems:
+If errors occur, e.g. `Issue 'EC-71' is an epic and therefore cannot be associated to another epic`, you should run the following recovery script which will attempt to fix most of the problems:

 ```
 $ ruby 19-jira_update_epics_nok.rb